-- Completing documents with false information or otherwise falsifying documents
+Completing documents with false information or otherwise falsifying documents.

-- Making false declarations and statements
+- ★ Making false declarations and statements.

-- Dishonestly concealing information
+- ★ Dishonestly concealing information.

-- Lying
+- ★ Lying.

-- Dishonesty in connection with disciplinary proceedings (but dishonesty during current proceedings must form the basis of a new charge)

-- Conduct that amounts to a criminal offence involving dishonesty such as theft, perjury, or fraud whether the subject of a conviction or not

-- Dishonest use of clients' money
+- Dishonesty in connection with disciplinary proceedings (but dishonesty during current proceedings must form the basis of a new charge). - ★ Conduct that amounts to a criminal offence involving dishonesty such as theft, perjury, or fraud whether the subject of a conviction or not. - ★ Dishonest use of clients' money.

 Case law indicates that, for legal professionals, proved findings of dishonesty should result in disbarment except where there are exceptional circumstances.
-In determining whether such circumstances apply, panels should take into account the general factors set out at Annex 2 and the factors listed below, which are particularly relevant in the context of dishonesty.
-In deciding whether there are exceptional circumstances that would not result in disbarment the most important factor to be given most weight in determining sanction is the nature and extent of the dishonesty and degree of culpability.7
+In determining whether such circumstances apply, panels should take into account the general factors set out at Annex 2.
+The factors listed below are particularly relevant in the context of dishonesty.
+They are already covered in the general factors but expanded upon here solely for emphasis.

+In deciding whether there are exceptional circumstances that would not result in disbarment the most important factor to be given most weight in determining sanction is the nature and extent of the dishonesty and the degree of culpability.